How do I arrange for my pet to be cremated?

 When will my pet’s ashes to be returned?

 The average waiting time for the return of ashes is 7-10 working days, depending on the service required.
-If you have arranged your cremation through your veterinary clinic your pet’s ashes will be returned to your veterinary clinic for collection, or they will arrange to courier them to you.
-If you have arranged your cremation directly with Fond Farewells we will courier your pet’s ashes to you.
+Your pet’s ashes will be returned to your veterinary clinic for collection, or they will arrange to courier them to you.

 Can I attend my pet’s cremation?